William C. Shiel Jr., MD, FACP, FACR

 Constipation, cramping, and diarrhea are sometimes caused by bacteria that can be treated with tetracycline (Sumycin), erythromycin (E-Mycin, Eryc, Ery-Tab, Pce, Pediazole, Ilosone), ciprofloxacin (Cipro), or metronidazole (Flagyl).
 Increased fluid intake and fiber intake are good general measures to take to reduce these symptoms.
 A variety of medications that promote movement of the bowels are available.

-Irritated, itchy dry skin can be helped by emollients such as Lubriderm, Eucerin, Bag Balm, histamine-2 blockers, or trazodone (Desyrel).
+Irritated, itchy dry skin can be helped by emollients such as Lubriderm, Eucerin, or Curel.

 Telangiectasias, such as those on the face, can be treated with local laser therapy.
 Sun exposure should be minimized as it can worsen telangiectasias.
 Telangiectasias from watermelon stomach can require laser treatments to the stomach.

 Approximately 10% of patients with the CREST variant develop elevated pressures in the blood vessels to the lungs (pulmonary hypertension).
 Abnormally elevated blood pressure of the arteries supplying the lungs is often treated with calcium antagonist medications, such as nifedipine (Procardia), and blood-thinning drugs (anticoagulation).
 More severe pulmonary hypertension can be helped by continuous intravenous infusion or inhalation of prostacyclin (Iloprost).
 Taken by mouth, bosentan (Tracleer) is used to treat pulmonary hypertension.
 In addition, sildenafil (Revatio) and tadalafil (Cialis) are approved to treat pulmonary hypertension.

 Additionally, medications are used to suppress the overly active immune system that seems to be spontaneously causing the disease in organs.
 Medications used for this purpose include penicillamine, azathioprine (Imuran, Azasan), and methotrexate (Rheumatrex, Trexall).
 Serious inflammation of the lungs (alveolitis) can require immune suppression with cyclophosphamide (Cytoxan) along with prednisone (Deltasone, Liquid Pred).
 The optimal treatment of scleroderma lung disease is an area of active research.
 Stem-cell transplantation is being explored as a possible option.

-No medication has been found to be universally effective for all patients with scleroderma.
+No medication has been found to be universally effective for patients with scleroderma.
 In an individual patient, the illness may be mild and not require treatments.
 In some, the disease is ravaging, relentless, and can lead to death.
 Because blood vessel damage is a primary part of the pathology of scleroderma, patients with this disease must not smoke.

 Find out what women really need.